Last Updated on January 23, 2026

 1. Choose a Niche

-One of the most important moves is to niche down.
+One of the most critical moves is to niche down.
 Rather than saying “I help all small businesses,” pick a vertical you understand (e.g., fitness coaches, health & wellness e-commerce, local service businesses).
 Niching helps you:

 - Speak directly to the client’s pain points